 Customizing Account Groups

 You can customize your account groups with drag and drop.
 You can move accounts between Account Groups, and reorder the Account Groups themselves.
 If an account doesn't belong in a group, you can drag it outside a group to create a standalone account.

 To rename an Account Group, simply right-click (or control + click), and select Rename from the menu.

 Note: When an account group is selected, Postbox will use the first account in the group for certain default actions, such as when sending new messages.

 Deleting Account Groups

-To delete a group, right-click (or control + click on Mac) the group and choose Delete from the menu.
+To delete a group, right-click (or control + click) the group and choose Delete from the menu.
 No need to worry - this removes just the group.
 Your accounts contained within will not be deleted.